razawi/angular-flashCards-client/README.md

 ## TODO
 * map API calls URL's for server adjustments
-* make widget for link,edit,delete
 * UI for card
 * UI pop ups for login and sign up
 * fix load directive or get new one
 * should the link also be a button? make logic for It

-* button logic wwith params - Inside widget CTRL
+* button logic with params - Inside widget CTRL
 * Think about editing
+    * ng-form validating forms and subforms before saving

 * should all but cards have a description?

+* on server side: require('faker') for fake users